Rum Raisin Oatmeal Cookies

 These cookies make a great dessert or snack.
 But there are other ways to enjoy these.

 Turn oatmeal cookies into an ice cream sandwich.
-Add a scoop of your favorite ice cream between two cookies for a cool summer treat.
+Add a scoop of your favourite ice cream between two cookies for a cool summer treat.

 Pair these cookies with our Bourbon Chocolate Chip Cookies for an adult party at Christmas or New Year’s.

 These cookies also make a great gift for the holidays.
-Wrap them in printed parchment paper and place them in a decorative tin for friends and neighbors.
+Wrap them in printed parchment paper and place them in a decorative tin for friends and neighbours.

 Storing Rum Raisin Oatmeal Cookies